-If all of that that didn’t make you want to make this recipe right away, you should also know that you can bake it in a dish and slice your baked oats, or you can make it as vegan baked oatmeal cups by baking in a muffin pan.
+If all of that that didn't make you want to make this recipe right away, you should also know that you can bake it in a dish, or you can make it as vegan baked oatmeal cups by baking in a muffin pan.
 You can also customize your add-ins.
 All the details are below!

 I think you'll agree that the best fall flavours are cinnamon, spices, apple, and pumpkin.